premail/premail/README.md

 ## Creating a new design

-Run setup above, and rename your fork of the repo with your design or company's name.

 Edit the contents of `_templates` to fit your design that will be in place for each email.